Fadilix/library-api/README.md

 # Library api documentation

-This documentation provides details about the endpoints and responses of the Flask API.
+This documentation provides details about the endpoints and responses of the Flask library API.

 ## Table of Contents